libreswitch/ops/docs/ansible_user_guide.md

 ### Setting up the basic configuration on a control machine

 #### Default configuration for Ansible
 Settings in Ansible can be adjusted through the ansible.cfg file.
-If you use pip to install Ansible, the ansible.cfg file is present by default in the /etc/ansible/ directory.
+If you use `pip` or `apt-get` to install Ansible, the ansible.cfg file is present by default in the `/etc/ansible/` directory.
 Changes can be made by creating the ansible.cfg file either in the home directory or in the current directory.

-Here is a sample ansible.cfg file:
+Here is a sample <b>ansible.cfg</b> file:
 ```
 [defaults]
 inventory=/etc/ansible/hosts